Spratt93/RawNet2-Explainability-Model/README.md

-# Explainability model for Rawnet2
+# Explainability model for Rawnet2 :mag_right:

 Designed to work with the [Rawnet2 baseline system](https://github.com/asvspoof-challenge/2021/tree/main/DF/Baseline-RawNet2) from the ASVspoof challenge 2021.
 It is a black-box model that classifies audio